libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 }
 ```

-### Creating an Equipment Class with Bound Properties
+### Create an equipment class with bound properties

 #### Equipment Class and Version

-1. Navigate to Main Menu > Master Data > Equipment Class.
+1. Navigate to **Master Data > Equipment Class**.
-2. Create a new equipment class via the sidebar.
-The label can be `Pizza Line` for example.
+2. Create a new equipment class from the sidebar.
+The label might be `Pizza Line`, for example.
 3. From the `General` tab, create a new Draft version.

 {{< bigFigure